 In addition to individual counseling, I provide intuitive eating workshops, create and execute worksite wellness programs, and serve as a nutrition consultant.
 My clients like to call me a food therapist.
 Contact me to learn more about the services I offer.

-When I'm not working, I adore dancing, hiking, laying in the park, eating everything from chocolate croissants to dal and curry, and drinking margaritas.
+When I'm not working, I adore dancing, hiking, laying in the park, eating everything from chocolate croissants to tacos (lots of tacos) and curry, and drinking margaritas.

 Each person's relationship to food is unique.
 My goal is to help you hone your relationship with food, eating, and your body to a place where you are comfortable, happy, and vibrant.
 No fad diets.
 No quick fixes.